List of Luther characters: Emma Lane

 Detective Sergeant Emma Lane, played by Rose Leslie the newest recruit to the Serious and Serial Unit, Emma finds herself working side by side with the legendary John Luther, after the death of her former boss DCI Theo Bloom.

 Growing up, Emma has always been the posh one – perhaps not a natural fit among the crack troops the Serious and Serial Unit.
 But there's plenty of grit behind her privileged exterior and she is ready to fight tooth and nail for the line of duty.
+After killing the killer in self defense, Emma is raked with guilt for her actions.
+She does not make any appearance in Series 5, implied to have left her position between series with a new partner Catherine Halliday taking her role, being one of the few official partners of Luther’s to survive the show.